VMLYR/journey-driven-development/en/02_process/04_devops.md

 Technology's continual evolution and ever increasing pace of change mean that teams need feedback loops as bottlenecks shift or move.
 Improvements in one area may cause unintended side effects elsewhere.

-Emphasis on culture (as opposed to tools)
-Focus on a tools (or adoption of tools) likely indicates a missed opportunity to ask questions about how work is happening and how teams are interacting to deliver value.
-That deliberate effort to build and sustain culture is never complete.
+Emphasis on culture, as opposed to tools, rightly moves the focus for DevOps efforts from something one purchases to a new ways of working.
+While tools are an important part of any culture, those tools apart from the culture may create problems.
+For example, a centrally managed continuous integration/delivery tool, may just create a new silo instead of empowering teams and fostering collaboration.
 Anti-patterns in behavior reoccur or new challenges surface as the problems teams tasked with developing and operating software change.
+Teams working to build and sustain positive culture realize their work is never complete.

 #### Making Work Visible